 Which BlueConic Connections use data processors?

-The following BlueConic connections import data via CSV files and enable you to use data processors:
+The following BlueConic connections enable you to use data processors:

 Important: To have one or more data processors added to your BlueConic environment, contact your Customer Success Manager.

-- Once you have had a data processor added to your BlueConic environment, open the Import goal settings of either the Amazon Web Services (S3) or SFTP connection.
+- Once you have had a data processor added to your BlueConic environment, open the Import or Export goal settings of your connection.
+See the list of connections that support data processors.